Zero-Shift/REminiscence/README.md

-REminiscence libretro
+REminiscence libretro for Switch
 =====================

-Port of Gregory Montoir's Flashback emulator, running as a libretro core.
+Swithc port of Gregory Montoir's Flashback emulator, running as a libretro core.

 ## Info

 This port is still a work in progress, however it is in a working state.
 Currently, it jumps directly into the game, skipping the main menu.

-## Running
+## Running the game

-* PC game data files
+* Place game files in their own /data/ folder in the same directory as REminiscence-nx.nro
+* When loading game content, load "level1.map"

+## Music

-* Amiga .mod files (for music)
+* Music is supported but must be loaded from Amiga .mod files
-* VOICE.VCE for in-game dialog (optional)
+* Files must be named mod.flashback-xxxx and placed in the /data/ directory